Rogue access points can disrupt wireless LAN operations by hijacking legitimate clients and using plain-text or other denial-of-service

 Client card implementations might mitigate the effectiveness of ad hoc containment.

-rules that enable rogues to automatically move between states.
+enable rogues to automatically move between states.

 Rogue Location Discovery Protocol (RLDP) detects rogue access points that are configured for open authentication.

 RLDP detects rogue access points that use a broadcast Basic Service Set Identifier (BSSID), that is, the access point broadcasts